ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 1. Mouse moved
 2. Network packet received on the network interface.

-- Typically exception handing would invoke an OS-level handler.
-- Exceptions can be triggered simultaneously across multiple stages of the pipeline.
+Exceptions can be triggered simultaneously across multiple stages of the pipeline.
+Typically, exception handing would invoke an OS-level handler.

-- Pipeline register's status field is used to store exception states.
+Pipeline register's status field is used to store exception states.
 These flow through to the write-back stage of the pipeline, at which point they're handled.
 This allows mispredicted branches to raise exceptions without being handled (as we want to cancel mispredicted branches).

-- Generally all exception handling is designed to guarantee that no instructions after an excepting instruction are executed.
+Generally all exception handling is designed to guarantee that no instructions after an excepting instruction are executed.
 Due to pipelining this is complex but possible by a combination of inserting no-op instructions or the setting of pipeline registers so that the stage that writes instruction outputs to memory is never reached.

 In order for bubbles to be inserted into pipeline registers, in addition to the normal input signal, they will also have two control inputs *stall* and *bubble*.
 When both are 0, normal execution happens (input signal is loaded into state).
 When stall is 1, state will remain its previous value.
 When bubble is 1 the state is set to some fixed *reset configuration* (based on the specific bytes that will cause the stage to be a no-op).